yalicee/oct-2022-fun-data-structures/README.md

-## Stacks and Queues with 4 Object Creational Patterns
+## Data Structures with Object Creational Patterns

-In this 2 day sprint you will be implementing two data structures that are commonly used in computer programming: stacks and queues.
+In this 2 day sprint you will be implementing three data structures that are commonly used in computer science: stacks, queues and sets.
 You have already learned about one use of stacks: for keeping track of a pile of functions that are in the process of execution.
 A queue data structure would be useful on occasions where you want to process tasks in the same order as they arrive, such as in a messaging application or a printer queue.
+Sets are used to keep track of groups of unique values, e.g. do all users in a group belong to a bigger group?

 #### Goals

-1. Research stacks & queues and their corresponding public APIs.
-Make sure you understand the concept of LIFO and FIFO data structures.
-Before starting, double check with us that you have a good understanding of their public methods.
+1. Research the data structures and their corresponding public APIs.
+Make sure you understand how they operate internally and double check with us that you have a good understanding of their public methods before you start.

-2. Write code for a stack and a queue using each of the 4 different object creational patterns (functional, functional-shared, prototypal & pseudo-classical).
+2. Implement all data structures 4 times, once for each Object Creational Pattern that we'll show in the lectures (functional,  functional-shared, prototypal & pseudo-classical).

 3. Be sure to test your functions as you go.

-4. You will end up with eight source files and eight test files.
-One stack and one queue for each Object pattern.

-It's very important that after you finish each exercise you try not to reference the code (whether source or test) of the previous one.
-Attack it afresh if you can.
-You must not use JavaScript Arrays (and thus of the array methods such as push, pop).
-Use objects only.
+4. You can do this two different ways:
+  - You can implement each creational pattern in its own file with its own test file.
+  - You can have just one file+tests for each data structure and refactor them (commiting after each successful implementation).

+The first option is simpler, but the second one adheres to best practices, so agree on one or the other with your pair before you start.

+You may **not** use JavaScript arrays or any array methods or properties to implement the data structures.
+Everything should be implemented with objects and custom methods.

 ### Extra credit